rpherbig/rpherbig.github.io/_posts/2019-10-03-facilitation-dont-lose-before-you-start.markdown

 ### Pick the Right Activities

-If I tried to talk about specific activities this would turn into a book.
-And it turns out Esther Derby and Diana Larsen already wrote a great book on this topic: [Agile Retrospectives: Making Good Teams Great](https://www.amazon.com/Agile-Retrospectives-Making-Teams-Great/dp/0977616649).
+If I tried to talk about specific activities, this article would turn into a book.
+Luckily for us, Esther Derby and Diana Larsen already wrote the book: [Agile Retrospectives: Making Good Teams Great](https://www.amazon.com/Agile-Retrospectives-Making-Teams-Great/dp/0977616649).
 Think of it as a cookbook with recipes for activities.
 The activities are broadly broken up into three categories: gathering data, generating insights, and deciding what to do.
 There's a description of each activity and a quick note about what the team should expect to get out of it.

 Every activity should get the team closer one step closer to accomplishing its goal.